CharliePoole/statiq-site/input/technical/common.addins.build-addin-building-made-simple.md

 The hardest part about **building** - as opposed to **writing** - addins is getting the references right.
 Addin solutions in Visual Studio generally contain from three to five projects: the addin assembly, the assembly referenced from user tests, a unit test assembly, possibly a separate test fixture assembly for use by the tests and one or more samples.
 All of those have to reference the nunit assemblies they will be used with when they are installed.
 Getting it right is tedious at best, requiring multiple visits to the Add Reference Dialog.
 And from time to time, Visual Studio will decide to use a different assembly from the one you expected.

-I finally got fed up with all this and decided to write a NAnt script for one of my addins - <a href="http://nunit.org/?p=csunitAddin">CSUnitAddin</a> actually.
+I finally got fed up with all this and decided to write a NAnt script for one of my addins - **CSUnitAddin** actually.
 After it was done, I looked closely and realized that most of it was boilerplate - the same code with a few property changes would build other addins.
 So I started to factor out the common code into an include file, with the result that my CSUnitAddin.build file now looks like this:

 ```xml
 <?xml version="1.0"?>